isomerpages/moe-canossacatholic/_our-school/Canossian Student Awards.md

 </table>

+<b><font size=5 color="#7daadf">Star Pupil Award</font></b>

+Star Pupil Award is a school-based award given at the end of each term to recognise and affirm individual students who exhibit our school value for the term.

+<b><font size=5 color="#7daadf">Angel Class Award</font></b>

+Angel Class Award is a school-based award given at the end of each term to recognise and affirm classes that are exemplary in demonstrating our school values.

 <sup>_Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures._</sup>